Online Guide for Newcomers to Prince Edward Island - Canada

 The main form of tax in Canada is the Income Tax.
 You pay income tax when you:

 - Have a job - your employer deducts income tax from your paycheque and submits it on your behalf to CRA.

 - Own a business - any money earned in your business and expenses paid on your business need to be reported to CRA every year, and you have to pay taxes on profits earned.

 - Earn money - for example, if you earn interest on money you have invested.

 When you buy something (products or services) in Canada, you pay sales taxes.
-In PEI there are two types of sales tax:
+Sales tax systems and amounts are not the same in all Canadian provinces.

 Sales tax amounts are usually not included the price tag of a product or service, so the final cost you pay at checkout will be higher than the one displayed on a price tag.